 In a case involving the determination of child custody or visitation, the judge is authorized to order a psychological custody evaluation of the family.
 O.C.G.A.
 19-9-3(a)(7).
 This evaluation is an independent evaluation conducted by a court-appointed psychologist or other mental health professional.
-The court appointed evaluator does not work for one side or the other but performs his or her evaluation as a neutral.
+The court-appointed evaluator does not work for one side or the other but performs his or her evaluation as a neutral.
 The primary consideration in a child custody evaluation is to assess the individual and family factors that affect the best psychological interests of the child.
-Thus, a custody evaluator’s responsibility is to advise the court about psychological and emotional needs of the children involved, the resources offered by each parent to meet those needs, and which custody or visitation arrangement would best meet those needs.
+Thus, a custody evaluator’s responsibility is to advise the court about the psychological and emotional needs of the children involved, the resources offered by each parent to meet those needs, and which custody or visitation arrangement would best meet those needs.

-Typically, during the course of their evaluation, custody evaluators will interview each parent several times, administer psychological tests which assess the parent’s personality and parenting approach, observe parents interacting with their children in various situations, and administer psychological tests which evaluate the wellbeing of the child or children involved.
+Typically, during the course of their evaluation, custody evaluators will interview each parent several times, administer psychological tests which assess the parent’s personality and parenting approach, observe parents interacting with their children in various situations, and administer psychological tests which evaluate the well-being of the child or children involved.
 Additionally, parents who are involved in a case where a case evaluation has been ordered should expect the evaluator to:

 - Interview the child or children involved;

 - Conduct interviews with individuals who have relevant information about parenting or child issues.
-These individuals often include therapists, teachers, neighbors, extended family members, step parents or prospective stepparents, babysitters, and other individuals involved with the family;
+These individuals often include therapists, teachers, neighbors, extended family members, step-parents or prospective stepparents, babysitters, and other individuals involved with the family;

 - Compile developmental histories for the child or children involved;

-- Review school records, medical and psychiatric records, legal records and records from the home, like activities calendars, personal journals, photographs, home videos, or sound recordings;
+- Review school records, medical and psychiatric records, legal records, and records from the home, like activities calendars, personal journals, photographs, home videos, or sound recordings;

 - Conduct home visits; and,